 Gene editing is a revolutionary technology and with its advent, we have come closer to editing of targeted regions in DNA.
 There are many gene editing technologies currently available, but CRIPSR has taken the world by storm.
 Much can be attributed to its incredible precision, cost and time efficiency, especially when compared to traditional gene editing methods.
 Evidently, patent filings for CRIPSR have moved at an unprecedented rate since 2011.
 The patent implementation is focused on treating genetic diseases, development of antibiotics and antivirals.
-[Explore our Service: Technology Consulting]
+[Explore our Service: Patentability Search]

 Its possibilities, however, are countless.